Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 From assigned warehouses.

-1) foreign origin from the country of origin or intermediary for the purpose of final consumption or processing for export or final consumption;
+1) of foreign origin from the country of origin or intermediary for the purpose of final consumption or processing for export or final consumption;

 2) for processing under customs control;